People often ask me about visiting Positano for their next vacation? They ask me if it is worth the expense?

-Well, let's assume you are arriving by boat.
+Firstly, let's assume you are arriving by boat.
 If you aren't then you are making a mistake.
 The reason is simply that nothing can beat arriving in Positano by boat... with the one possible exception of arriving in Amalfi by boat.

 Prepare to walk once you get off the boat and lots of it is uphill too.
 Still, the walk is beautiful, no matter which path you follow.
 I love the little ceramic stores along the way and the views of the sea far below, glimpsed between the colorful cottages and lemon trees.
+These views alone make a visit to Positano worth every cent.

 Don't rush it, work your way slowly up the winding little lanes of Positano town.
 Stop at one of the many sidewalk cafes for an aperitivo (Aperol Spritz is my favorite) and browse the fascinating stores.
 Our favorite stores are mentioned in this article.